neelsmith/LATN102-05-S21/docs/checklist/translation2/index.md

 8. Identify the form of *exceptum*.
 9. William Faulkner's novel *As I lay dying* takes its title from an English translation of a single word in *Odyssey* 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner's title into Latin.

+## C. Translation

+Please translate the passage into idiomatic English.

 ## Submitting your work